Public Education Department and Higher Education Department Collaborate, Coordinate and Drive College and Career Readiness

-Overall, dual credit courses are accessible for students with a range of academic aptitude and are contributing to improvements in academic performance.
-Students who have taken courses for dual credit appear to perform adequately in their courses, graduate from high school at a higher rate than their peers, require less first-semester remediation in postsecondary education, and are likely to obtain a college degree within four years.
+Dual credit courses are accessible to students with a range of academic and career aptitudes.
+Research studies on dual credit participation have shown that dual credit enrollment contributes to improved academic performance.
+Students who take dual credit courses perform well in their courses, graduate from high school at a higher rate than their peers, require less first-semester remediation in college, and are more likely to obtain a college degree within four years.

-State law requires public postsecondary institutions to waive tuition for students, Local Education Agencies (LEAs) to purchase instructional materials, and students and parents to cover course fees and transportation.
-An LEA is a public school districts, state authorized charter schools or a Bureau of Indian Education (BIE) school.
-The New Mexico Legislature appropriates money to the PED each year to offset the cost of instructional materials.
-The PED distributes the appropriation to LEAs though a formula that considers student school enrollment and prior year student DC course enrollment.
+LEAs are public school districts, state authorized charter schools or Bureau of Indian Education (BIE) schools.
+The New Mexico State Legislature appropriates money to the Public Education Department (PED) each year to offset the cost of instructional materials.
+The PED distributes the appropriation to LEAs though a formula that considers student school enrollment and prior year student dual credit course enrollment.
+Through this allocation the PED supports student success and dual credit.

 Dual Credit Council Meeting Resources: